 A brother of one of the victims, Chris Rice, spent two years obtaining over 600 pages of records from several requests submitted to the Kansas Bureau of Investigation and other public agencies.
 Rice provided all the records he requested to The Times to build a case that Lawrence police had obscured responsibility for Rice’s death and spurred decades of disinformation.

 OK, I have my records.
 Now what?

 If you know or suspect wrongdoing in Wichita and want to alert your community, The Wichita Beacon can help.
 Securely submit information through The Wichita Beacon’s Tip Line.
-You can also email Wichita Beacon reporters directly with a tip: Stefania (watchdog), Celia (local government) or Rafael (education).
+You can also reach The Beacon reporters via email.

 - Psychologist works with Wichita Catholic Diocese to fight stigma around suicide September 27, 2023

 - Sedgwick County prosecutors warn seniors their nest eggs make them targets for elder fraud September 26, 2023

 - ¿Qué sucede cuando el 911 no habla su idioma?
 September 20, 2023